DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Non-Player Characters.md

 <strong>Challenge</strong> 16<br>
 <strong>Proficiency Bonus</strong> +5<br>
 <hr>
-<p><strong><em>Indomitable</em></strong> If Ithuriel would fail a saving throw, he can choose to succeed instead.
-If he does so, he is hindered until the end of his next turn.
-While hindered, he is slowed, can use one less reaction per round, and can't use his multiattack.
-(A creature can be hindered multiple times.
-Each additional time a creature is hindered, it loses an additional reaction (minimum zero).
-Other effects of being hindered don't stack.)</p>
 <p><strong><em>Magic Resistance.</em></strong> Ithuriel has advantage on saving throws against spells and other magical effects.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Ithuriel makes one attack with his claws and one with his bite or radiant darts</p>